GeoplexGIS/geores/README.md

 ## Installation

-Zip this directory and rename to `.rbz`, then use SketchUp Plugin Manager to install.
+Zip this directory and rename to `.rbz`, then use SketchUp Extension Manager to install.